 Beyond just the way we hear, it’s also important for all of us to have clear directions.
 If we are given vague instructions, it leaves a lot of gray area.
 This is because there are a thousand alternatives to “not” doing something, but only one course of action that should be done when told specifically what to do.

-So why would we not want to adopt a system that helps our children listen to us better?
+So why would we not want to stop saying no to kids and adopt a system that helps our children listen to us better?
 Or be more obedient?

 So how do I remove negative words when talking to my child?